 Early diagnosis and preventing further problems is critical in treating SCD.
 Treatment goals include preventing organ damage (including strokes), preventing infection, and treating symptoms.
 Treatment may include:

 - Pain medicines.
 These are used for sickle cell crises.

 - Drinking plenty of water daily (8 to 10 glasses).
-This is to prevent and treat pain crises.
+Doing so can prevent and treat pain crises.
 In some cases, IV (intravenous) fluids may be needed.

-- Vaccins and antibiotics.
+- Vaccines and antibiotics.
 These are used to prevent infections.